imgag/megSAP/doc/setup_dragen.md

 ## megSAP and DRAGEN
 The megSAP pipeline also supports mapping using the illumina DRAGEN server.
-For that some additional software is required and some settings has to be adapted.
+This requires additional software on the DRAGEN server and some modifications to the settings.

+(For general setup instructions use the [illumina DRAGEN documentation](https://emea.support.illumina.com/sequencing/sequencing_software/dragen-bio-it-platform/documentation.html))

 ### Required software